Quest: Find hams in your area

 About

-The FCC amateur radio license database is public.
+The Federal Communications Commmission (FCC) keeps a amateur radio license database is public.
 That’s why some hams prefer to use a post office (P.O.) box as their permanent surface mailing address for their license.
 However, the fact that the database is public makes it easy to find hams in your geographic area.

 Open the Amateur Radio License Map application